Sona Mohapatra

 Sona Mohapatra is an Indian singer, music composer and lyricist.
 In addition to her own material, Mohapatra has recorded remixes of songs by David Bowie, with "Let's Dance", and INXS, with "Afterglow", with the latter proving particularly successful.

 Background

-Sona is a BTech engineering graduate from the College of Engineering and Technology, Bhubaneswar in Mechanical Engineering.
+Sona is from Odisha, born in an Odia family.
+She did B.Tech. engineering graduate from the Odisha University of Technology and Research in Mechanical Engineering.
 She also obtained an MBA degree from Symbiosis Centre for Management & HRD, Pune in marketing and Systems.